Canerhan/data-engineering-zoomcamp/week_3_data_warehouse/my_notes/week3_homework_solution.md

 - 0 MB for the External Table and 0MB for the BQ Table
 - 0 MB for the External Table and 317.94MB for the BQ Table

+### Solution Question 2
+- 0 MB for the External Table and 317.94MB for the BQ Table

 ## Question 3:
 How many records have both a blank (null) PUlocationID and DOlocationID in the entire dataset?